rauljrz/python-design-patterns/readme.md

 1 - Decorator: Allows adding new features to an object without changing their structures.
 2 - Proxy: Proxy is helpful when creating a very highly resource intensive object.
+3 - Adapter: Converts interface of a class to another the client is expecting.